DSACMS/repo-scaffolder/tier1/checklist.md

 ### Questions

 - Does the code contain or touch any private information such as Personal Identifiable Information (PII) or Protected Health Information (PHI)?
-  - What PII or PHI does this project contain?
+  - Can it be removed?
+Is it absolutely needed to function?
+Can it be shipped with synthetic data instead?

 - Does the code interface with any of CMS’ internal-only systems (e.g. mainframes, JIRA instances, databases, etc…)?
-  - What processes do you go through internally to get access to the systems?

 - Does the repository contain any keys or credentials to access or authenticate with CMS’ systems?

-- Does this repository require any job codes to run?
+  - Can it be removed or is it needed?

-If you answered “yes” to any of the above questions, your project may be ‘sensitive’ in nature and require a more thorough review before sharing publicly.
-Please reach out to [opensource@cms.hhs.gov](mailto:opensource@cms.hhs.gov) for guidance.
-If you answer yes to any of these questions above, it is best to NOT open source the product due to security reasons.
+If you answered “yes” to any of the above questions, your project may be ‘sensitive’ in nature, and require a more thorough review before sharing publicly.
+Please reach out to opensource@cms.hhs.gov for guidance.
+If you answer yes to any of these questions above, it is best to seek guidance _before_ releasing open source.

 #### Results
 *Insert Review Here*